When to Start Antiretroviral Therapy

 Once a Person Starts ART, Why Is Medication Adherence Important?

-ART is a life-long treatment that helps people with HIV live longer, healthier lives.
 Before starting ART, people with HIV discuss the benefits and risks of ART with their health care providers.
 They also discuss the importance of medication adherence -- taking HIV medicines every day and exactly as prescribed.
 Adherence to an HIV regimen prevents HIV from multiplying and destroying the immune system.
 Taking HIV medicines every day also reduces the risk of HIV transmission.